Great to have you here 🙂

 - Most people prefer a tight, non-floppy sock - socks should hug the leg.
 This means you need a yarn that is more tightly plied and less yielding.

 - As socks are worn every day during the cooler weather, they need to stand up to a high degree of wear and washing.
-Yarns that pill, felt, or get visibly discolored with washing regularly as those you’d want to stay away from.
-A yarn that is able to be machine washed.
+Yarns that pill, felt, or get visibly discolored with regular washing are those you’d want to stay away from.
+A yarn that is able to be machine washed is an advantage for those of you who need to save time.
+If you are up for some handwashing, then you can choose many other types of yarn.

 - If you like the feel of thin socks choose - fingering weight only (400m/100g).